pongo-pygmaeus/tdd_ci_and_cute_animals/README.md

 <h1> Firefly Love </h1>

 Wooo!
 Check out this Rails implementation of the really fun Teams/Leagues/Memberships AR challenge with most MVC tests implemented.
+(For more info about using this repo and CI, see the document [here](./resources/ci_with_travis.pdf)).

 INSTRUCTIONS: